-Drawdowns may be undertaken on each business day during the Drawdown Period, which will run until 31 October 2021 (30 April 2021 for participants who have opted out of the TFSME extension).
+Drawdowns may be undertaken on each business day during the Drawdown Period, opening no later than 27 April 2020, and which will run until 30 April 2021.
 The term of each transaction will be for four years from the date of drawdown.
 Participants may terminate any transaction, in part or in full, before its maturity date.
-We will charge interest on TFSME transactions equal to Bank Rate plus a Scheme fee (TFSME Fee).
+The interest rate on TFSME transactions is equal to Bank Rate plus a Scheme fee (TFSME Fee).